subramanyammolleti/subramanyammolleti.github.io/_posts/2015-01-23-access-whatsapp-in-web-browser.md

 ---
 layout: post
-title: "How to access Whatsapp in web browser?"
+title: "How to access Whatsapp in web browser ?"
 comments: true
 permalink: "access-whatsapp-in-web-browser"
 ---